-- Expanding dental hygiene knowledge and skills - Deepening professional growth in the role as a community minded dental hygienist - Expanding your opportunities in the workforce - Preparing students who are interested in pursuing Metropolitan State University's master's degree program the Master of Science in Advanced Dental Therapy degree (MSADT) - o Baccalaureate degree is required for graduate education - o MSADT prerequisite course is offered in the BSDH degree completion program
+- Expanding dental hygiene knowledge and skills - Deepening professional growth in the role as a community minded dental hygienist - Expanding your opportunities in the workforce - Preparing students who are interested in pursuing Metropolitan State University's Master of Science in Advanced Dental Therapy graduate degree (MSADT)

+- o Baccalaureate degree is required for graduate education - o MSADT prerequisite course is offered in the BSDH degree completion program

-To be eligible for acceptance to the Dental Hygiene Baccalaureate Completion program, students must submit an Undergraduate Program Declaration Form when the following is completed:
+To be eligible for acceptance to the Dental Hygiene baccalaureate degree completion program, students must submit an Undergraduate University Admissions Application.
+The following are also required:

-- Official transcript from an accredited dental hygiene program demonstrating successful completion (or letter from program director or dean if within 15 credits of graduation) - Official transcripts of all other college and university coursework - Cumulative GPA of 2.50 (4.00 scale calculated from all college coursework) - Appropriate documentation of an active dental hygiene license (or letter from program director if within final semester of graduation)
+- Official transcript from an accredited dental hygiene program demonstrating successful completion (or letter from program director or dean if within 15 credits of graduation) - Official transcripts of all other college and university coursework - Transcripts from MnSCU institutions will be made available by e-transcripts - Cumulative GPA of 2.50 (4.00 scale calculated from all college coursework) - Appropriate documentation of an active dental hygiene license (or letter from program director if within final semester of graduation)

-If an applicant's dental hygiene license does not meet Minnesota's dental hygiene requirements, specifically with regard to the administration of local anesthesia and nitrous oxide inhalation sedation, the applicant may be required to complete continuing education courses to meet these requirements depending upon if the student's goals for the program includes a clinical component.
-A clinical component is not essential to successful BSDH program completion.
+A clinical component is not essential to BSDH program completion.
+If an applicant's educational/professional goals do include a clinical component in DENH 430P Dental Hygiene Capstone their dental hygiene license may need to include pain management specifically with regard to the administration of local anesthesia and nitrous oxide inhalation sedation.
+The applicant may be required to complete continuing education courses to meet these requirements depending upon if the student's goals for the program.
 Students with questions regarding these requirements should contact the dental hygiene program academic advisor or program director.